scijava/scijava/docs/ops/doc/CallingOps.md

 ## Passing an output buffer with `.output()`

-Now that the inputs are specified, we can chain the output buffer using the `output()` method.
+After specifying inputs, we provide preallocated outputs using the `.output()` method.

-For our gaussian blur, we will pass as the output buffer our output image `outImage`:
+For our Gaussian blur, we will pass our output image `outImage` as a buffer for the result:

 ```groovy
 ops.op("filter.gauss").input(inImage, 2.0).output(outImage)